Skip to main content

 • What is the role of CGM (continuous glucose monitoring) in the plan?

-• How do you tailor the plan for women in perimenopause or menopause?
+• How do you personalize the plan for women in perimenopause or menopause?

 • How do you handle patients who travel or move out of state?